nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/upgrading-the-nuxeo-platform/upgrade-from-lts-2019-to-lts-2021.md

 you need to upgrade your existing Elasticsearch cluster to version 7.9 (7.7 or 7.8 are also supported).

 ### Behavior Changes

+#### Default Elasticsearch timeout increased for the write operation {{> tag 'Since LTS 2021.5/2021-HF05'}

+A longer Elastic timeout is used for write operation.

+By default, we have changed it from 60 sec to 120 sec.

+<i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-30470](https://jira.nuxeo.com/browse/NXP-30470)

 #### Update Your Custom Elasticsearch Settings and Mapping